-Thank you for inviting me to participate in today's hearing to discuss issues related to the health effects that people continue to experience in the aftermath of the September 11, 2001, terrorist attack on the World Trade Center (WTC).1 After the collapse of the WTC buildings, nearly 3,000 people died, and an estimated 250,000 to 400,000 people who lived, worked, or attended school in the vicinity were affected.
+Thank you for inviting me to participate in today's hearing to discuss issues related to the health effects that people continue to experience in the aftermath of the September 11, 2001, terrorist attack on the World Trade Center (WTC).
+My testimony today updates information we reported to you in September 2005.2 After the collapse of the WTC buildings, nearly 3,000 people died, and an estimated 250,000 to 400,000 people who lived, worked, or attended school in the vicinity were affected.
 An estimated 40,000 people responded to the disaster, including New York City Fire Department (FDNY) personnel and other government and private-sector workers and volunteers from New York and other locations across the nation.
-These responders,2 as they took part in various rescue, recovery, and cleanup activities in the days, weeks, and months following the attack, were exposed to numerous physical hazards and environmental toxins due to the destruction caused by the attack.
+These responders, as they took part in various rescue, recovery, and cleanup activities in the days, weeks, and months following the attack, were exposed to numerous physical hazards and environmental toxins because of the destruction caused by the attack.
 The magnitude and unprecedented nature of this event also exposed responders and many other people to considerable psychological trauma.
 Four years after the destruction of the WTC buildings, concerns remain about the long-term physical and mental health effects of the attack.
-Several recent studies of responders report that many of them have high rates of physical and mental health symptoms, of which respiratory problems are the most persistent physical effects.
-While the nature and severity of a future terrorist attack cannot be predicted, our prior work on the health effects of the WTC attack, the 2001 anthrax attacks, and bioterrorism preparedness, as well as reports by other organizations, highlight the importance of ensuring the nation's capacity to plan for and respond to the short- and long-term health consequences likely to result in Page 1 GAO-05-1020T 1A list of abbreviations used in this testimony is in app.
+Several recent studies of responders report that many of them have high rates of physical and mental health symptoms, of which respiratory problems are the most persistent physical effects.4 While the nature and severity of a future terrorist attack cannot be predicted, our prior work on the health effects of the WTC attack, the 2001 anthrax attacks, and bioterrorism preparedness, as well as reports by other organizations, Page 1 GAO-06-481T 1A list of abbreviations used in this testimony is in app.
 I.